-Table 2 reports descriptive statistics and correlations among study variables.
-A large correlation coefficient was observed between pretest and posttest teacher report of children's emotional and behavior problems.
-A medium correlation coefficient was observed between pretest and posttest teacher report of emotional and behavior problems and pretest primary caregiver report of conduct problems.
-Small negative correlations were observed between pretest and posttest teacher report of emotional and behavior problems and primary caregiver report of education.
-FCU and control groups did not significantly differ on levels of teacher reported concern at pretest (p = .102).
+Table 2 reports descriptive statistics and correlations among emotional and behavior problems variables.
+A large correlation coefficient was observed between kindergarten and first grade as well as kindergarten and second-grade teacher report of children's emotional and behavior problems.
+A large correlation coefficient was also observed between first-grade and second-grade teacher report of children's emotional and behavior problems.
+FCU and control groups did not significantly differ on levels of teacher-reported concern at baseline (p = .102).

-To evaluate the extent to which attrition threatened the internal validity of this study, we used regression analysis designed to test whether the outcome variable was differentially affected across conditions by attrition.
-These analyses examined the effects of condition, attrition status, and their interaction on the pretest outcome.
-Examination of attrition between pretest and posttest revealed 149 (78%) of the treatment participants and 140 (80%) of the control participants completed a posttest assessment.
-We found no statistically significant interaction between attrition and condition predicting baseline outcome (p = .792), suggesting that the effect of attrition on outcomes did not vary by condition.
+To evaluate the extent to which attrition threatened the internal validity of this study, we used a regression analysis designed to test whether outcomes were differentially affected across conditions by attrition status at first and second grade.
+These analyses examined the effects of condition, attrition status, and their interaction on the baseline outcome.
+Examination of attrition revealed that 149 (78%) and 134 (71%) of the treatment children had first- and second-grade outcome data, respectively, and that 140 (80%) and 127 (73%) of the control children had first- and second-grade outcome data, respectively.
+We found no statistically significant interactions between attrition and condition predicting baseline outcome (ps > .792), suggesting that the effect of attrition on outcomes did not vary by condition.